enterprise-contract/enterprise-contract.github.io/website/content/posts/introducing-action-validate-image.md

 author: "Sean Conroy"
 ---

-Introducing Action Validate you may already be familiar with using the `EC-CLI Validate` command for local container image validation.
+You may already be familiar
+with using the `EC-CLI Validate` command for local container image validation.
 Now, you can seamlessly integrate this functionality directly into your build processes or any other automated workflow in GitHub.